Skip to main content

 Install the package using npm with the following command:

-This command installs the integration package in the API workspace, ensuring that all necessary dependencies are available where they're needed.
+This command installs the integration package in the integrations config workspace, where integration packages are configured and resolved.

 Configuration